Pennsylvania Avenue: Parades and protests

-As well as being the scene of official functions, Pennsylvania Avenue is the traditional parade and protest route of ordinary citizens.
-During the depression of the 1890s, for example, Jacob Coxey marched 500 supporters down Pennsylvania Avenue to the Capitol to demand federal aid for the unemployed.
+In addition to serving as a location for official functions, Pennsylvania Avenue is a traditional parade and protest route of ordinary citizens.
+During the depression of the 1890s, Jacob Coxey marched 500 supporters down Pennsylvania Avenue to the U.S. Capitol to demand federal aid for the unemployed.
 Similarly, on the eve of Woodrow Wilson's 1913 inauguration, Alice Paul masterminded a parade, the Woman Suffrage Procession, highlighting the women's suffrage movement.
-In July 1932, a contingent of the Bonus Expeditionary Force carried flags up Pennsylvania Avenue to the White House where they planned to form picket lines.
-Pennsylvania Avenue also has served as a background for more lighthearted celebrations, including a series of day- and nighttime Shriner's parades in the 1920s and 1930s.
-Thomas and Concepcion Picciotto are the founders of the White House Peace Vigil, the longest running anti-nuclear peace vigil in the US, at Lafayette Square on the 1600 block of Pennsylvania Avenue.
+In July 1932, a contingent of the Bonus Expeditionary Force carried flags up Pennsylvania Avenue to the White House, where they formed picket lines.

+Pennsylvania Avenue also has served as a background for more lighthearted celebrations, including a series of Shriner's parades in the 1920s and 1930s.
+Thomas and Concepcion Picciotto are the founders of the White House Peace Vigil, the longest-running anti-nuclear peace vigil in the nation at Lafayette Square on the 1600 block of Pennsylvania Avenue.

-Enaction of security measures
+Security measures

-After the Oklahoma City bombing in 1995, the Secret Service closed the portion of Pennsylvania Avenue in front of the White House to all vehicular traffic.
+After the Oklahoma City bombing in April 1995, the Secret Service closed the portion of Pennsylvania Avenue in front of the White House permanently to all vehicular traffic.
 Pedestrian and bicycle traffic, however, was still permitted on the sidewalk.
-After 9/11 this policy was made permanent.
-Traffic near the White House is redirected to H Street or Constitution Avenue, both of which eventually link back with Pennsylvania Avenue.
+After the September 11 attacks, all traffic in front of the White House was prohibited.
+Pedestrian traffic resumed in 2004.
+Vehicular traffic near the White House is now redirected to H Street or Constitution Avenue, both of which eventually link back with Pennsylvania Avenue.

 In 2002, the National Capital Planning Commission invited several prominent landscape architects to submit proposals for the redesign of Pennsylvania Avenue at the White House, with the intention that the security measures would be woven into an overall plan for the precinct and a more welcoming public space might be created.
-The winning entry by Michael Van Valkenburgh Associates, Inc., Landscape Architects proposed a very simple approach to planting, paving and the integration of security measures.
+The winning entry by a firm run by Michael Van Valkenburgh proposed a very simple approach to planting, paving, and the integration of required security steps.
 Construction was completed in 2004.